Skip to Content

 The property sprawls a bit, but they will take you and your luggage to your room in a golf cart.
 They use the same golf carts to run you down the road to Playa Biesanz, a popular beach cove with nice waves and a mix of tourists and local people.

-playa biesanz is a calm beach cove at the end of a short forested trail that you can access for costa rica's parador resort
+Playa biesanz is a calm beach cove at the end of a short forested trail that you can access for costa rica's parador resort

 Our room was in the building where the adult pool is, toward the back of the property.
 But we were more than compensated for the walk to the lobby and pool by a large room that was a good size for three.
 We could unfold the pull-out couch and still have a fair amount of room.
 Plus we had amazing views and a whirlpool on our balcony.